Most recent posts

 As soon as I heard this, I loved it.
 I worked for almost six years in Paris with Marie-Hélène in a bilingual law firm (before we dated), and she aced everything she did there.
 I know that she can earn if she wants to.

-Our mediator, recommended by Vicki, Pascha Rose Stevens
+Our mediator, recommended by Vicki, Pascha Rose

 Child custody had been out of sync since the mediation.
-Our mediator, Pascha Stevens, had obtained my agreement initially to pay Marie-Hélène child support based on their mother looking after the boys 80% of the time.
+Our mediator, Pascha Rose, had obtained my agreement initially to pay Marie-Hélène child support based on their mother looking after the boys 80% of the time.
 I didn’t know it then, but that’s the percentage used when the children visit the parent whose home they don’t live in one weekend in two, but otherwise stay at home.

 In our case, the schedule involved Marie-Helene looking after the boys only 55-60% of the time, and me the other 40-45%.
 Perhaps in order to justify her 80/20 allocation of child support, Pascha did not have us put the custody schedule in writing, even though this schedule existed and was being practiced.